phobos2077/Fallout2_Restoration_Project/README.md

 ### Installation

 - RPU must be installed on vanilla game.
 - RPU requires starting a new game after installation.
 (One exception is [updating](docs/update.md) from RP or a previous RPU version).

 #### Windows

 1. Download `rpu_v*.exe` from the [latest release](https://github.com/BGforgeNet/Fallout2_Restoration_Project/releases/latest) page.
 1. Launch, point the installer to the game directory, choose language and options.
-1. After installation, see `mods/rpu.ini` for various settings that can be configured.
+1. After installation, see `mods/upu.ini`, `mods/rpu.ini` for various settings that can be configured.
-1. AP ammo fix is not enabled by default.
-See `DamageFormula` in `ddraw.ini` for options, or consider [FO2tweaks](https://github.com/BGforgeNet/FO2tweaks#damage-mod) implementation.
 1. Check out [recommended](#recommended) mods to add on top.

 #### Linux / MacOS